Typography and Font Styles

 Font Family

 We normally declare the font-family in the html or body selector.
 When we declare a font-family, we provide a list of families.
-Based on our operating systems, our browsers select the font to display by first available.
+Browsers select the first available font from the list.
 Therefore, we place the main, desired font at the beginning of the list but then provide fallback fonts in case the main font is unavailable in the reader's browser.
+Note: A font may be unavailable because our operating systems supply the fonts.
+Thus, Windows, macOS, Linux, etc will have different fonts installed on their systems.

 In the following example, Arial is the font we ideally want to use in our web document, but if this isn't available, then the browser falls back to the generic sans-serif font family.
-For consistency, be sure to include fonts from the same family in this list (e.g., all serif, all sans-serif, or all monospace but not a mix).
+For consistency, place similar fallback fonts before the generic family fallback (e.g., Arial, Helvetica, sans-serif).

 body {